 3. Positions of mechanical advantage

-1. The discipline of projecting conscious directions
+1. The discipline of intentionally projecting messages to muscles

-1. Using the arms
+1. Using the arms skillfully

 2. Prevention and inhibition